NIE – Número de identidad de extranjero

 The papers you need to apply for your Spanish NIE number

 Form EX15 (Solicitud de NIE y Extranjeros).
 This is the application form itself.
 You can get it here: click.
-Print it twice, fill in the forms, sign them and bring both the copies.
+Print it twice, complete the forms, sign them and bring both the copies.
 Do you need help in English?
 Click for a PDF with the English translation and a help page of the EX15 form.
-For extra instructions see the instructions at the bottom-right.
+For extra instructions, see the instructions at the bottom-right.

 Form Modelo 790 código 012.
 You can download it here: click.
 Print it twice, fill in the forms, sign them and pay the necessary tax at your local bank.
 You need to pay the taxes before you apply for the NIE and bring the bank-signed form.